Hazard statements, precautionary statements and signal words

 Examples of precautionary statements include:

-The CLP Regulation also introduces two new signal words: ‘Danger’ and ‘Warning’.
+The GB CLP Regulation includes two signal words: 'Danger' and 'Warning'.

 If the chemical has a more severe hazard, the label includes the signal word 'Danger'; in case of less severe hazards, the signal word is 'Warning'.